ucb-eecs251b/sp23-labs/lab2/spec.md

 ## Acknowledgements

 This lab is an updated version of SP17 CS250's lab 1.
+Thank you to Erik Anderson for rewriting the lab for EECS251B.
 Many people have contributed to versions of this lab over the years.
 Contributors include Colin Schmidt, James Martin, Yunsup Lee, Christopher Yarp, Brian Zimmer, Rimas Avizienis, Ben Keller, Krste Asanovic, Christopher Batten, John Lazzaro, and John Wawrzynek.